MangoTheCat/blog_worldcup2018/README.md

 Initialization
 ==============

+The R code is written and shipped in the `dataMod.Rmd` R Markdown document.
+To reproduce the analysis, I would suggest that you download or clone the repository and run through [that doc](https://github.com/MangoTheCat/blog_worldcup2018/blob/master/dataMod.Rmd).

 To begin with, we load packages including accompnying R package `worldcup` where my utility functions reside.
 Package is a convenient way to share code, seal utility functions and speed up iteration.
-Global parameters **normalgoals** (The average number of goals scored in a world cup match) and **nsim** (number of simulations) are declared in the YAML section at the top of the R Markdown document.
+Global parameters **normalgoals** (The average number of goals scored in a world cup match) and **nsim** (number of simulations) are declared in the YAML section at the top of `dataMod.Rmd`.

 Next we load three datasets that have been tidied up from open source resource or updated from original version.
 Plenty of time was spent on gathering data, aligning team names and cleaning up features.

 -   `team_data` contains features associated with team
 -   `group_match_data` is match schedule, public
--   `wcmatches_train` is a match dataset available on [this Kaggle competetion](https://www.kaggle.com/abecklas/fifa-world-cup/data), can be used as training set to estimate parameter lamda i.e. the average goals scored in a match for a single team.
+-   `wcmatches_train` is a processed dataset originated from [this Kaggle competetion](https://www.kaggle.com/abecklas/fifa-world-cup/data), can be used as training set to estimate parameter lamda i.e. the average goals scored in a match for a single team.
 Records from 1994 up to 2014 are kept in the training set.

 ``` r
 library(tidyverse)